MicrosoftDocs/win32/desktop-src/wmmdvdm/isurfacemanager-allocsurface.md

 ---
 title: ISurfaceManager AllocSurface method
 description: The AllocSurface method allocates a new ISurface interface for the application to use.
 ISurface wraps an IDirect3DSurface9 interface.
-However, the recommended way to allocate a surface is described in the IMediaTransform Process method documentation. ms.assetid: '9811909e-e6be-4c5c-ac3e-772a9967099c'
+However, the recommended way to allocate a surface is described in the IMediaTransform Process method documentation. ms.assetid: 9811909e-e6be-4c5c-ac3e-772a9967099c
+keywords:
-keywords: ["AllocSurface method Windows Movie Maker and DVD Maker", "AllocSurface method Windows Movie Maker and DVD Maker , ISurfaceManager interface", "ISurfaceManager interface Windows Movie Maker and DVD Maker , AllocSurface method"]
+- AllocSurface method Windows Movie Maker and DVD Maker
+- AllocSurface method Windows Movie Maker and DVD Maker , ISurfaceManager interface
+- ISurfaceManager interface Windows Movie Maker and DVD Maker , AllocSurface method
 topic_type:
 - apiref
 api_name: